 - What policy reforms are needed to accelerate development of national and regional disaster financing platforms and other DRR financing tools?
 Which political, economic, financial, and social constraints must be addressed?

-Through technical assessments, partnership discussions, outreach, and advocacy, the DRR financing conference will complement, support, and build on global actions for Sendai priority #3 implementation.
-Government and international agencies representatives will benefit from the perspectives, advice, and solutions offered by international financial institutions, private companies, think tanks, and academia.
+Through technical assessments, partnership discussions, outreach, and advocacy, the DRR financing conference complemented, supported, and built on global actions for Sendai priority #3 implementation.
+Government and international agencies representatives benefitted from the perspectives, advice, and solutions offered by international financial institutions, private companies, think tanks, and academia.

 About the Participants

-The conference will bring together governmental representatives from 18 ECIS states, which have a role to play in developing an enabling legal and policy environment and promoting DRR financing mechanisms; representatives of international community organizations and lead bilateral donors; and private sector practitioners developing and managing various disaster financing instruments.
+The conference brought together governmental representatives from 18 ECIS states, which have a role to play in developing an enabling legal and policy environment and promoting DRR financing mechanisms; representatives of international community organizations and lead bilateral donors; and private sector practitioners developing and managing various disaster financing instruments.